© SBMA 2022 – all rights reserved

-- COVID-19 Specific Coverage: The FFCRA requires group health plans to cover COVID-19 diagnostic testing related costs, healthcare provider services, and facility costs without the participant’s deductibles, copay, or coinsurance.
+The FFCRA requires group health plans to cover COVID-19 diagnostic testing-related costs, healthcare provider services, and facility costs without the participant’s deductibles, copay, or coinsurance.
 The FFCRA also ensures that prior authorization and other medical management requirements be waived regarding COVID-19 services.
 In addition to the FFCRA, the CARES Act requires group health plans to cover preventive services and vaccines related to COVID-19.

-- Reduction in hours (or furloughing): Specific plan or policy terms determine whether furloughed employees or employees with a reduction of hours can keep their health coverage.
+Specific plan or policy terms determine whether furloughed employees or employees with a reduction of hours can keep their health coverage.
 Many plans require employees to uphold a minimum amount of hours to maintain coverage.
-Employers might be able to amend their plan or alter the policy to expand coverage or modify procedures for employee premium payments, but must seek approval from their insurance provider before any changes take place.
+Employers might be able to amend their plan or alter the policy to expand coverage or modify procedures for employee premium payments but must seek approval from their insurance provider before any changes take place.

-- ACA Employer Mandate: ACA requires employers with 50 or more full-time employees (who average 30 hours a week or more) provide minimum essential coverage to their employees.
+ACA requires employers with 50 or more full-time employees (who average 30 hours a week or more) to provide minimum essential coverage to their employees.